Sri Chinmoy "24 Hours on Track"

 About the event

-Welcome to the Sri Chinmoy 24-Hour, 12-Hour and 6-Hour track races, this year being staged at the Campbelltown Sports Stadium Athletics Centre, near Sydney.
+Welcome to the Sri Chinmoy "24 Hours on Track", featuring 24-Hour, 12-Hour, 6-Hour and Marathon Track Races, this year being staged at the Campbelltown Athletics Centre, near Sydney over the weekend of Saturday 15 and Sunday 16 June 2019.

-The Sri Chinmoy 24 Hour race has been staged variously at Adelaide, Brisbane and Sydney for the past 35 years, and has many times been awarded the prestigious title of National Championship.
-The event is renowned for the level of care and service provded to runners, and the family atmosphere amongst helpers and athletes (most of the organising team are or have been ultra runners).
+The Sri Chinmoy 24 Hour race has been staged variously at Adelaide, Brisbane and Sydney for the past 38 years, and has many times been awarded the prestigious title of National Championship.
+The event is renowned for the level of care and service provided to runners, and the family atmosphere amongst helpers and athletes (most of the organising team are or have been ultra runners).

-Whether you are an experienced ultra veteran, or first-timer keen to explore the realms beyond the marathon, we look forward to welcoming you and encourage you to partiicpate in this special event.
+Whether you are an experienced ultra veteran, or first-timer keen to explore the realms beyond the marathon – or the marathon itself – we look forward to welcoming you and encourage you to participate in this special event.

 - $190 early bird